formicary/remoterun/README.md

 The idea is that you:

-+ embed an instance of com.twock.remoterun.embed.RemoteRunMaster in your application which listens for agent connections
++ embed an instance of net.formicary.remoterun.embed.RemoteRunMaster in your application which listens for agent connections
-+ on servers you want to run applications you start a com.twock.remoterun.agent.RemoteRunAgent instance
++ on servers you want to run applications you start a net.formicary.remoterun.agent.RemoteRunAgent instance

 remoterun requires SSL client authentication: I wanted a way of running services without usernames/passwords but with some form of authentication.
 So the keystores are password protected, and this must be specified as a system property.